donaldrauscher/blog/_posts/2017-12-31-redash-gke.markdown

               args: ["scheduler"]
 ```

-NOTE: I have used two mechanisms to mask sensitive variables in these files:
-1. [Terraform variables](https://www.terraform.io/intro/getting-started/variables.html) are placed in a separate `terraform.tfvars` file, which is automatically loaded.
-2. I use a nifty tool called [`ktmpl`](https://github.com/jimmycuadra/ktmpl) to do parameter substitutions in my Kubernetes manifests.
+Note: In Terraform, you can define [variables](https://www.terraform.io/intro/getting-started/variables.html) to pipe in parameter values throughout your configuration; I stored parameter values in a separate `terraform.tfvars` file which Terraform loads automatically.
+Unfortunately, Kubernetes [does not have a native solution](https://github.com/kubernetes/kubernetes/issues/11492) for this.
+Though I do use a nifty tool called [`ktmpl`](https://github.com/jimmycuadra/ktmpl) to do client-side parameter substitutions in my Kubernetes manifests.

 You can find all of my code up on my GitHub [here](https://github.com/donaldrauscher/redash-gke).
 Cheers!